VishalKumarRec/CICD-Youtube/README.md

     external: true

 ```
-This docker-compose.yml file defines five services: frontend, backend, celery, celery-beat and redis, each using the respective Docker images pulled from Docker Hub.
+The provided docker-compose.yml file sets up five services, each corresponding to a component of the application:

+1. Frontend (core frontend container)
+2. Backend (core backend container)
+3. Celery (to run long running task)
+4. Celery-beat (to run periodic tasks)
+5. Redis (as a message broker service for celery)

+These services are configured to use Docker images retrieved directly from Docker Hub, abstracting away the source code details.

 ***Steps to deploy new changes***